 Feature 1: Blind Hiring

 To ensure that all applicants will be evaluated equally we’ve introduced our Blind Hiring Feature – and yes, it’s indeed as simple as it sounds.
-When switching Blind Hiring on, all applicant profiles will be masked, meaning that all personal data (gender, age, etc.) is hided until the moment when you either advance an applicant to the next stage or reject this applicant.
+When switching Blind Hiring on, all applicant profiles will be masked, meaning that all personal data (gender, age, etc.) is hidden until the moment when you either advance an applicant to the next stage or reject this applicant.
 This feature simply makes it impossible to have any bias based on demographics while evaluating an applicant.

 Feature 2: Applicant Matching Profile

 So feature 1 covers principle 1, cool.
 Feature 2 is covering principle 2, making sure all applicants are evaluated based on the exact some information.
-We do this by replacing the resume by the Applicant Matching Profile.
+We do this by replacing the resume with the Applicant Matching Profile.

 The fact that we’ve decided to do it this way doesn’t mean our features work for every company or every job opening.
 In case you’re keen to learn more about these features and assess whether these features might fit your current needs and practices, just let us know.
 No strings attached.